jpreecedev/developerhandbook/src/pages/create-restful-api-authentication-using-web-api-jwt/index.md

 ## Meaningful response codes

 We want to return useful information back to the client as much as possible.
 Notice that the `Post` method returns `NotFound()`, which translates to a 404 HTTP status code, if the corresponding `Book` for the given review cannot be found.
-This is useful for client side error handling.
+This is useful for client-side error handling.
 Returning `Ok()` will return 200 (HTTP 'Ok' status code), which informs the client that the operation was successful.

 ## Authentication and Authorization Using OAuth and JSON Web Tokens (JWT)

 My preferred approach for dealing with authentication and authorization is to use JSON Web Tokens (JWT).
 We will open up an OAuth endpoint to client credentials and return a token which describes the users claims.
-For each of the users roles we will add a claim (which could be used to control which views the user has access to on the client side).
+For each of the users roles we will add a claim (which could be used to control which views the user has access to on the client-side).

 We use OWIN to add our OAuth configuration into the pipeline.
 Add a new class to the project called **Startup.cs** and add the following code;